India's Kohli hits first century in 1,021 days

 |Scorecard

-Virat Kohli scored his first century in 1,021 days in India's Asia Cup match against Afghanistan in Dubai.
+Virat Kohli scored his first century in 1,021 days in India's Asia Cup victory over Afghanistan in Dubai.

 The 33-year-old, who last hit a century in a Test against Bangladesh on 23 November 2019, made an unbeaten 122 off 61 balls as already-eliminated India made 212-2 from their 20 overs.

+Afghanistan made only 111-8 in reply, losing by 101 runs, as Bhuvneshwar Kumar took five wickets for four runs.

-He hit 12 fours and six sixes to make his first international Twenty20 ton.
+Kohli hit 12 fours and six sixes in his first Twenty20 international ton.

 The former India captain also made 341 runs in the 2022 Indian Premier League, at an average of 22.73.